 The Irish Heart Foundation provided “a fantastic service”Read more: Athlone Institute of Technology

-Thank you to ‘Best Car Park’ for providing year long free parking for our Mobile Health Unit.
+Thank you to ‘Best Car Park’ for providing yearlong free parking for our Mobile Health Unit along with SPORTSCO who also assist with this.

 Heart & Stroke Conditions Explained A to Z – take a moment to read our articles that cover the symptoms, diagnosis, prevention and treatment of the most common heart conditions.